Getting started with your Digital Essentials - Personal Macbook

 Accessing Deakin Emails

-Whether you are trying to access your Deakin home drive files or accessing a network share drive that your area uses, you will need to connect to the VPN and map the drive in macOS here.
+Whether trying to access your Deakin home drive files or a network share drive that your area uses, you will need to connect to the GlobalProtect ZTNA/VPN.
+You will also need to the network drive to your computer.
+Further information is found in the articles linked below:

 There are multiple ways to access your Deakin emails without a Deakin machine.
 Emails are accessible via OWA (Outlook Web App) or by adding your email address to your Outlook application.

-To add your Deakin email to Outlook for Mac, please see this guide.
+To add your Deakin email to Outlook for Mac, refer to the following article: Microsoft Outlook – Deakin Email/Calendar Setup Instructions (macOS)

 If you are experiencing problems with searching your emails, being unable to open Outlook or any strange instabilities, you may have a damaged profile.